aeeckhou/shallowHRD/README.md

 # shallowHRD

-This method uses shallow Whole Genome Sequencing (sWGS ~ 1x) and its segmentation (via ControlFREEC) to infer the Homologous Recombination status of a tumor based on the number of Large-scale State Transtions (LSTs).
+This method uses shallow Whole Genome Sequencing (sWGS ~ 1x) and a segmentation of its genomic profile (via ControlFREEC) to infer the Homologous Recombination status of a tumor based on the number of Large-scale State Transtions (LSTs).

 ## Introduction